westchesterbahai/westchesterbahai.github.io/_development/race_unity_nw.md

 title: RANWP
 description: Race Amity of Northern Westchester and Putnam (RANWP)
 location: Zoom call (normally Somers Library)
-time: Sunday, April 10 2:0pm
+time: Sunday, May 22, 2:00PM
 color: BF360C
 ---

-In honor of Fair Housing Month, we are very happy to have Tejash Sanchala, Esq., Executive Director and Joshua Levin,Esq., Fair Housing Director, of the Westchester County Human Rights Commission present to us on Fair Housing & More.

-Read more about the Commission here: <https://humanrights.westchestergov.com/>

-We will send out the Zoom link the day before.
+While we usually meet on the second Sunday, we have moved our May meeting to Sunday, the 22nd, to avoid conflict with Mother's Day.
+More information coming soon!

+Also, put June 12th on your calendar for our annual Race Amity Day celebration!

+Looking forward to seeing you soon!
 Contact <atc@westchesterbaihs.org> for zoom details.